-This portion of this course is designed to introduce students to digital still photography, including acquiring a thorough knowledge of the terminology and operation of a 35 mm digital camera, the capture and downloading of digital files to the computer and the output of images for print and web usage.
+This portion of this course is designed to introduce students to digital still photography, including acquiring a thorough knowledge of the terminology and operation of a DSLR camera, the capture and downloading of digital files to the computer and the output of images for print and web usage.
 It also includes a basic understanding of lighting techniques, both natural and artificial, for use in visual news reporting and storytelling.

-During either the first half or last half of this semester, you will take the video photojournalism portion with Professor Dave Tracy in GAB 101.
-This semester, the students will "switch" to the video section in GAB 101 on the following dates: M/W CLASS STARTS VIDEO ON WEDNESDAY OCTOBER 15, 2014.
+During either the first half or last half of this semester, you will take or have taken the video photojournalism portion with Professor Dave Tracy in GAB 101.
+The switch date to move to video for this class is October 24, 2016.